 Dr Björn Brenner is a Swedish UN official, Naval officer, scholar and award-winning author based in Geneva, Switzerland.
 Dr Brenner’s books include GAZA UNDER HAMAS, 2017 and ISLAMIST GOVERNANCE HAMAS STYLE, 2015.

-Dr Björn Brenner researches and lectures on contemporary Middle Eastern politics, currently at the Swedish Defence University in Stockholm.
-Since 2008, his research has focused on Syrian, Lebanese, Israeli, Palestinian and Jordanian politics.
-One focal point has been to closely follow and understand the local political situation in the Gaza Strip and the tensions between the various actors there.
-Much of this research has taken place on location in the Middle East.
+Björn researches and advises on contemporary Middle Eastern affairs with a special focus on Syrian, Lebanese, Israeli, Palestinian and Jordanian politics.
+One focal point has been to closely follow the local political situation in the Gaza Strip and the tensions between the various actors there.
+Much of this research has taken place on location in the coastal territory.

 On a more general level, Björn’s research has dealt with issues connected with Islamism and democracy and to what extent these concepts could be regarded as compatible in practice.
 His doctoral thesis addresses the overarching question of how Islamists who have succeeded in reaching positions of political power have then come to govern in practice.

-In 2015, Björn received his doctorate in Peace and Development Studies from the University of Gothenburg and was appointed Research Fellow (Chercheur associé) at the Institut français du Proche-Orient (Ifpo) in Amman, Jordan.
-His postdoctoral project, 2016-2017, focused on exploring Jordanian-Palestinian intersections of local customary dispute resolution methods, formal justice-making and domestic politics.
+In 2015, Björn received his doctorate in Peace and Development Studies from the University of Gothenburg and was appointed Chercheur associé at Institut français du Proche-Orient (Ifpo) in Amman, Jordan.
+His postdoctoral project focused on exploring Jordanian-Palestinian intersections of local customary dispute resolution methods, formal justice-making and domestic politics.

-Björn has a wide-ranging interest in politics, religion and society in the Middle East, which includes everything from violent extremism to more non-political phenomena such as regional popular music and dialectical differences in the Arabic language.
+Björn has a wide-ranging interest in the politics, religions and societies of the Middle East, which includes everything from violent extremism to more non-political phenomena such as regional popular music and dialectical differences in the Arabic language.

 Email: bjorn [at] bjornbrenner.com